apache/jena-site/source/documentation/assembler/assembler-howto.md

-This document describes how to use the Assembler classes to construct models -- and other things -- from RDF descriptions that use the Jena Assembler vocabulary.
-That vocabulary is available in [assembler.ttl](assembler.ttl) as an RDFS schema with conventional prefix `ja` for the URI `http://jena.hpl.hp.com/2005/11/Assembler#`; the class `JA` is its Java rendition.
+This document describes how to use the Assembler classes to construct models -- and other things -- from RDF descriptions that use the Jena Assembler vocabularies.
+There are two vocabularies: JA, which is available in [assembler.ttl](assembler.ttl) as an RDFS schema with conventional prefix `ja` for the URI `http://jena.hpl.hp.com/2005/11/Assembler#`; the class `JA` is its Java rendition, and OA (`https://jena.apache.org/ontapi/Assembler#`) for OntModels.

 The examples used in this document are extracted from the examples file [examples.ttl](examples.ttl).
 The pieces of RDF/OWL schema are